 Non-random loot rolls

 Loot is extremely limited in the beta, and likely not representative of what to expect from the final game.
 Currently you get a legendary piece after each Crucible match or Strike mission, but the pool is pretty small.
 There are 22 possible weapons, three of which are exotics you’ll pick up from the story mission.
-I’ve already had the same gun drop multiple times, and as we at the start of the month, the perks are static rather than randomly generated.
+I’ve already had the same gun drop multiple times, and as we found out at the start of the month, the perks are static rather than randomly generated.

 My initial reaction to this change was horror, because it seemed to suggest a lot less loot to chase overall, which is quite a problem for a loot grind game.
 But I’ve since read counterpoints from people who prefer not having to rely on RNG to get god rolls and would rather have a clear path to the items they want.
 I think we’re going to have to wait for the final release to see how this one shakes out, and particularly how deep the item modding system is.